MichaelBell/fastrie/xptMiner/README.md

 reference implementation of xptMiner, please see https://github.com/jh000/xptMiner

+Authors:
-Authors:  xptMiner was written by jh00;
+ * xptMiner was written by jh00;
-          This version is based upon dga's fastrie variant, which in turn was based upon the Unix port by Clintar
+ * This version is based upon dga's fastrie variant, which in turn was based upon the Unix port by Clintar
-          The Parallella implementation is by Michael Bell, aka rockhawk
+ * The Parallella implementation is by Michael Bell, aka rockhawk

-Some instructions to get started
+Some instructions to get started:

 PREREQUISITES
 =============
 Linaro:
     sudo apt-get -y install build-essential m4 openssl libssl-dev git libjson0 libjson0-dev libcurl4-openssl-dev wget libgmp-dev

 POOL SET UP
 ===========